Hierarchy Management Overview

 Dated

 With Dated Hierarchies, you can manage a hierarchy based on periods, allowing you to create a new version of a hierarchy and take a snapshot of the existing version.
-This hierarchy is useful when you need to manage multiple versions of hierarchies which exist during different periods in time and you need to generate reports using different versions of organizational hierarchies which represent different reporting positions of individual entities.
+This hierarchy is useful when you need to manage multiple versions of hierarchies which exist during different periods in time.

 Not Required